ACTivity as medicine In Oncology for Head and Neck study (ACTIOHN study)

 Liverpool Experimental Cancer Medicine Centre (LECMC) Biomarker Discovery Programme

-Chief investigator: Professor Richard Shaw (Liverpool Head & Neck Centre, UK)
+Chief Investigator: Professor Richard Shaw (Liverpool Head & Neck Centre, UK)

 Outline: Prospective Sample Collection of head and neck malignancy specimens